 Repeatability of arrival date

 In total, 453 females and 1092 males visited the pond over multiple years.
-We calculated 1000 repeatability values for females and 1000 for males, sampling every time new arrival dates.
-We found a mean repeatability value r of 0.141 [CI 95% 0.140; 0.142] for females and 0.1017 [0.1014; 0.1021] for males.
+The repeatability value calculated with the originally assigned arrival dates was 0.15 [95% CI 0.08 ; 0.21] for females and 0.12 [95% CI 0.09 ; 0.15] for males.
+To again assess the robustness of our analysis we simulated 1000 new datasets with varying arrival dates and calculated 1000 repeatability values for females and 1000 for males.
+We found a mean repeatability value r of 0.14 [2.5th and 97.5th percentiles 0.12 ; 0.17] for females and 0.10 [2.5th and 97.5th percentiles 0.09 ; 0.11] for males.

 Discussion

 Our results show that variation in the breeding phenology is strongly associated with climatic conditions, which vary substantially among years but also show trends across times.
-We also found low repeatability values and low variability in individual responses, suggesting the absence of a strong genetic component contributing to the observed variation of individuals in the breeding phenology.
+We also found low repeatability values and low variability in individual responses, suggesting that the genetic component contributing to the observed variation of individuals in the breeding phenology is weak.
 Finally, we found indications of a possibly significant, but weak, effect of the lunar cycle.
 A signal might indeed exist, but the climatic variables probably have a stronger effect.

-The hypothesised strong link between the breeding phenology of high-elevation amphibian populations and climatic conditions appears to be confirmed.
+Our results support the hypothesis of a strong link between the breeding phenology of high-elevation amphibian populations and climatic conditions.
 Increasing temperatures are a key driver of snow melt and ground defrosting, which in turn act as important environmental cues for toads to initiate migration to their breeding grounds (Corn & Muths, 2002; Green, 2017).
 During particularly warm springs, the snow melts and the ground defrosts earlier, leading to a shift of the onset of breeding to earlier dates.
 Our findings on the importance of temperature are in line with previous studies on B. bufo (Reading & Clarke, 1983; Reading, 2003; Tryjanowski et al., 2003; Arnfield et al., 2012).
 On the other hand, where past studies have identified rainfall to be an important trigger for migration in lowland populations (Reading & Clarke, 1983; Sinsch, 1988; Jarvis et al., 2021), we did not clearly observe this in our data, as our measure of precipitation included both snow- and rainfall.
 We found that a higher amount of precipitation in spring (combined with a decrease of spring temperature) was associated with a later breeding date.
-In fact, at low temperatures, snowfall or freezing rain can delay the melting of the snow cover, therefore leading to a delay in the breeding.
-Finally, the negative association between snow water equivalent (SWE) and breeding timing is in line with the rest of the findings.
+In fact, at low temperatures, precipitation in the form of snowfall or freezing rain can delay the melting of the snow cover, therefore leading to a delay in the breeding.
+The observed negative association between snow water equivalent (SWE) and breeding timing is in line with the rest of the findings.
 In fact, SWE depends considerably on temperatures and precipitation, as well as other aspects such as exposition, and it is a key factor that influences phenology (Corn, 2003).
 The very similar trend observed for peak activity in breeding indicates that both start and peak breeding are influenced mostly in the same way by the same climatic variables.